Pages

 Measuring out ingredients called for in a recipe,

-as though I had stepped out in a very dry snow storm
+as though in a very dry snow storm

 Each 'jump' has involved my right arm flinging itself into the air.